Lokal-Container/Mogi/check-fontbakery/otf/fontbakery-check-LCMogi-C.md

 >
 >Characters with the Soft_Dotted property are listed in https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt
 >
-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: j̀ j́ j̃ j̄ j̈ į̀ į́ į̂ į̃ į̄ į̌
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌

-The dot of soft dotted characters should disappear in other cases, for example: ĩ̦ ĭ̦ i̦̇ i̦̊ i̦̋ ǐ̦ i̦̒ ĵ j̆ j̇ j̊ j̋ ǰ j̒ j̦̀ j̦́ ĵ̦ j̦̃ j̦̄ j̦̆ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̊ į̋ į̒ į̦̀ į̦́ į̦̂ į̦̃ į̦̄ į̦̆ į̦̇ į̦̈ į̦̊ į̦̋ į̦̌ į̦̒ į̧̀ į̧́ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Check math signs have the same width. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/math_signs_width">com.google.fonts/check/math_signs_width</a>)</summary><div>

 >